ibm-cloud-docs/account/trustedprofile-create.md

    ```
    {: codeblock}

-## Establishing trust with compute resources
+## Establishing trust with compute resources by using the API
 {: #create-profile-compute-api}
 {: api}